plone/plone.api/docs/content.rst

     self.assertFalse(portal.events.get('copy_of_training'))

-To check if deleting a content object would result in a broken link for another object, set the option `check_linkintegrity` to `True`:
+If deleting content would result in broken links you will get a `LinkIntegrityNotificationException`.
+To delete anyway, set the option `check_linkintegrity` to `False`:

 .. invisible-code-block: python